 Value Line serves primarily individual and professional investors in stocks, who pay mostly on annual subscription plans, for basic services or as much as \$100,000 or more annually for comprehensive premium quality research, not obtainable elsewhere.
 The ongoing goal of adding new subscribers has led us to introduce publications and packages at a range of price points.
 Further, new services and new features for existing services are regularly under consideration.
-Prominently introduced in fiscal 2020 and 2021 were new features in the Value Line Research Center, which are The New Value Line ETFs Service, new monthly publication Value Line Information You Should Know Wealth Newsletter, The Value Line M&A Service, and our Value Line Climate Change Investing Service.
+Prominently introduced in fiscal 2020 and 2021 were new features in the Value Line Research Center, which are The New Value Line ETFs Service, new monthly publication Value Line Information You Should Know Wealth Newsletter, The Value Line M & A Service, and our Value Line Climate Change Investing Service.

 The Value Line Proprietary Ranks (the "Ranking System"), a component of the Company's flagship product, The Value Line Investment Survey, is also utilized in the Company's copyright business.
 The Ranking System is made available to EAM for specific uses without charge.
-During the six month period ended April 30, 2021, the combined Ranking System "Rank 1 & 2" stocks' increase of 31.3% outperformed the S&P 500 Index's increase of 27.9% during the comparable period.
-During the twelve month period ended April 30, 2021, the combined Ranking System "Rank 1 & 2" stocks' increase of 46.2% outperformed the S&P 500 Index's increase of 43.6% during the comparable period.
+During the six month period ended April 30, 2022, the combined Ranking System "Rank 1 & 2" stocks' decrease of 15.3% compared to the Russell 2000 Index's decrease of 18.9% during the comparable period.
+During the twelve month period ended April 30, 2021, the combined Ranking System "Rank 1 & 2" stocks' decrease of 10.3% compared to the Russell 2000 Index's decrease of 17.8% during the comparable period.